mortii/anki-morphs/docs/src/developer_guide/tests.md

         - 1 fresh, not new card
         - 1 with only known or fresh morphs, new card
         - 1 with known, fresh, and one unknown morph, new card
-    - creating an evergreen collection that has fresh morphs is surprisingly difficult, because the due date of the card actually depends on the timestamp of card creation.
-To make this problem go away you can set the date of your system back a couple of months and then create the cards.
 - `suspend_all_morphs_known.anki2`
     - the base of this collection is `card_handling_collection.anki2`, that has been recalced with the config `config_suspend_morphs_known`